Geeksltd/MSharp.Docs/Practice/readme.md

 # M# Practice challenges

+To learn M# properly, the best way is by doing.
+Every M# feature provides a shortcut way to implement a current requirement quickly, without having to write the full code.
+These features are defined under the how-to sections of this documentation.
+You should try to have a quick read to make yourself familiar with those.
+But to properly learn them, you should use them practically.
+That's why the M# tutorials are defined in the following format.

+There are 22 practice projects that you should implement using M#.
+Each one should normally take less than an hours, and some maybe a bit longer.
+Each project is defined using a wireframe that explains what the software should do and how it should be structured.
+These wireframes are straight forward, but you should make sure to understand them fully before implementing.

+To successfully build each practice project, you will be using and reusing some M# skills that you will have gained previously, plus one or two new skills and M# features.
+Links are provided for each one to the how-to documentation pages of specifically those new features.

 | Practice       | To learn | Help |
 |-------------|-----------|------|
 | [Practice 01](https://design.visualspec.co.uk/?p=MSharp.Practice.1) | Creating types, associations, page, lists, forms, buttons and navigation | [Step-by-step example](../Tutorials/1/README.md)|